ogobrecht/markdown-reporter/README.md

 ## Chart Development

-Currently three chart types are delivered with Markdown Reporter: pie, bar and bar horizontal (called barh in matplotlib)
+Currently eight chart types are delivered with Markdown Reporter: `line`, `area`, `area_stacked`, `bar`, `bar_stacked`, `barh` (horizontal),  `barh_horizontal` and `pie`.

-For chart development it is recommended to install all software local on your desktop PC and start then the Jupyter notebook server by calling the shell command `jupyter notebook`.
+For chart development it is recommended to install all software local on your PC and start then the Jupyter notebook server by calling the shell command `jupyter notebook`.
 In the Markdown Reporter subdirectory docs you will find an example notebook (markdown-reporter.ipynb) - you can use this as an starting point for your customizing and new chart types.

 If you have created some new chart logic then it is time to modify the Pandoc filter `pandoc_filter/pandocFilterMarkdownReporter.py` and also to become a contributor for this project :-)

+## Changelog

+### 0.2.0 (2016-11-12)

+- New chart types: line, area, area_stacked, bar_stacked, barh_stacked
+- More chart options: See [demo report](https://github.com/ogobrecht/markdown-reporter/blob/master/docs/markdown-reporter-demo-report.md) and [demo report SQL version](https://github.com/ogobrecht/markdown-reporter/blob/master/docs/markdown-reporter-demo-report.md.sql)
+- Images in HTML format have now default styles - IE scales now correct and images have always a maximum width of 100%

+### 0.1.0 (2016-10-22)

+- First public version